 I love to cook, eat and travel.

-I’m unwilling to give up on flavor in the name of health #sorrynotsorry.
-Here on Bright Roots Kitchen, you’ll find colorful, uncomplicated and most importantly TASTY meals for your REAL, everyday life.
+Here on Bright Roots Kitchen, you’ll find colorful, uncomplicated, and most importantly TASTY meals for your REAL, everyday life.

-I know cooking can feel like a chore after a long day at work, but stick with me and you’ll learn to get as excited for Tuesday night meals as you do for your birthday dinner!
+I know cooking can feel like a chore after a long day, but stick with me and you’ll learn to get as excited for weeknight meals as you do for your birthday dinner!
 Well nearly as excited…it’s hard to top a birthday hahaha…

 Why I switched to healthier eating and cooking:

 It’s not that I ever had an aversion to eating fruits and veggies.
 In fact, I was the weird kid in the family that asked for extra okra at dinner time.